 Setup for Success - Seven Important Steps for Every New Seller!
 Posted On: 09/16/2011 Last Updated: 12/18/2015

 Welcome to ArtFire!
 Are you ready to thrive in our community?

 Launching a new business can feel overwhelming.
 Make the process more manageable by completing the following steps.
 This help guide will cover elements that are important to all ArtFire shops and that could easily ensure the success of your shop.

 - Banner: Min.
 Dimensions: 1000px (wide) X 750px (high).

 - Avatar: Min.
 Dimensions: 140 x 140px (square image)

 - A Payment Processor: PayPal Express Business Account (no payment necessary)

 - Information about your businesses tax status, specifically as it relates to state and local sales tax

-Don't Worry!
-If you don't have one of the above items, or aren't sure where to get them, we'll cover each one as part of this guide.
+Don't worry if you don't have some of the above items, or aren't sure where to get them, we'll cover each one as part of this guide.